nidza07/nidza07.github.io/QC-docs/general usage.md

 In this menu, you can customize various audio settings.

 #### Sound volume
 This option will display your sound volume.
-X will be replaced by the current percentage.
 You can  press left or right arrows to change the volume here.

 To quikly adjust the volume from anywhere on the Playroom, first press F6 to change the volume type you want to adjust, and then use F7 to decrease that volume, or F8 to increase it.